 The practical takeaways of the All-Region Summit—best practices, solutions to the pressing challenges of the day, case studies, partnerships, an expanded network, regulatory updates, and more—are so important.
 But something we hear again and again from NAFSA event attendees is how they walk away from events feeling supported, inspired, and re-energized.
 There's tremendous value in speaking to peers who share your values and who understand your work, what drives you, and the challenges you face.

 NAFSA events are designed to facilitate this experience for all attendees.
 As we continue to navigate this challenging time, we can gather to reflect with pride on all we've accomplished and all the progress we've made.
 We can all head into the rest of the academic year and whatever the future holds, grounded the values we share, invigorated by our ideas for the future, and buoyed by the support of our community.
-Registration is now open—we hope to see you there!
+We hope to see you there!